andmos/Blogposts/MarkdownLint.md

 Ensure consistent Markdown style with Markdownlint
 ===

 Markdown is great.
 It's easy and flexible, and provides a good markup language even non-technical people can understand and enjoy.
 But, that flexibility and customizability can come at a cost.
-Document buildup can be done in many ways, and it can be hard to ensure consitency when working with multiple documents and contributors.
+Document buildup can be done in many ways, and it can be hard to ensure consistency when working with multiple documents and contributors.

 I like to think of markup languages as code, and most code deserves a good style guide.
 [Markdownlint](https://github.com/DavidAnson/markdownlint) is a good alternative.